 For another look at this Texas treehouse, check out Animal Planet’s Treehouse Masters Behind the Build video, below.

+Which build should we feature next for #treehousefriday?
+Let us know in the comments below!
 To stay updated on all things treehouse, please follow us on social media and subscribe to our mailing list.
 To the trees!